sagemath/sagewiki_to_gh-2022-10-10/prep/2011/sessions.md

       * [[http://sage.maa.org/home/pub/27/|Numerical Analysis]]
     * Continue any discussions you want on the list about technology.
     * Continue to work on a couple worksheets demonstrating what you want to show.
+  * For Tuesday, June 21st
+    * TBA
+  * For the future
+    * Use Sage in your classes!
+    * Joint Meetings get-together
+    * More